 In 2008 Mr. Barron released The Traveler (Universal France), an intoxicating mix of favorite Barron tunes set to lyrics and newly penned compositions.
 In a first for the noted pianist, he is joined by vocalists Grady Tate, Ann Hampton Callaway and Gretchen Parlato.

 2010 saw the release of Minor Blues on Venus records, a trio recording with George Mraz and Ben Riley.
 Kenny Barron & the Brazilian Knights, a collaboration with Brazilian musicians, was published by Universal in 2013.

 After several musical encounters with bassist Dave Holland, the two masters decided to collaborate on a duet project, released on Impulse/Universal records in 2014 as The Art of Conversation, and followed by three extremely successful European tours.

-In June 2015, and under the guidance of Jean-Philippe Allard, Barron recruited his longstanding (over ten years!) current trio mates – bassist Kiyoshi Kitagawa and drummer Johnathan Blake – for a two-day New York recording session, which resulted in the new CD The Book of intuition, to be released by Impulse!
+In June 2015, and under the guidance of Jean-Philippe Allard, Barron recruited his longstanding (over ten years!) current trio mates – bassist Kiyoshi Kitagawa and drummer Johnathan Blake – for a two-day New York recording session, which resulted in the CD The Book of Intuition, released by Impulse!
 Records in 2016.

 Barron consistently wins the Jazz critics and readers polls, including Downbeat, Jazz Times and Jazziz magazines.
 In 2005 he was inducted into the American Jazz Hall of Fame and won a MAC Lifetime Achievement Award.
 He is a six-time recipient of Best Pianist by the Jazz Journalists Association and was as a finalist in the prestigious 2001 JazzPar International Jazz Award.